Enjoy Travel to Japan!

 Winter: Quiet Temple Visits

-Winter, when there are fewer tourists, is perfect for enjoying quiet temple visits.
+In winter, when there are fewer tourists, you can enjoy quiet temple visits.

 Illumination events are also held.